 - 1. the Partnership Agreement;

 - 2. the Agency Agreement;

 - 3. the Portfolio Manager Agreement;

 - 4. the Management Agreement; and

-- 5. the custodian agreement with RBC Investor Services Trust.
+- 5. the Custodian Agreement.

 Copies of the contracts referred to above (or drafts thereof) may be inspected during normal business hours over the course of the Offering at the registered office of the General Partner, 18 King Street East, Suite 902, Toronto, Ontario, M5C 1C4.